Qibla

 50286

 Sayyed Muhammad Husaini Ragheb, Sayyed Muhammad Husaini Ragheb has a BA in Law from Guilan University, Iran and has also undertaken Hawzah studies in Qom.
-He is a Cultural Affairs director of Ethics Group of Al-Mustafa Open...
-Answered 3 years ago
+He used to be a Cultural Affairs director of Ethics Group of Al-Mustafa...
+Answered 6 years ago

 If there is no way to find the Qibla direction then praying to one direction is enough but according to Mustahab precaution if you have enough time you may pray 3 other prayers to the other 3 directions.